vadim-bk/testForFreelance/README.md

 ### Your task is to add functionality for:

-- Add a new user to the list
+- Add a new user to the list // Done
-- Edit a user from the list
+- Edit a user from the list // Done
-- Delete a user from the list
+- Delete a user from the list // Done

 ### Other requirements: